 UPD proactively patrols the campuses in Morgantown.
 Though rarely needed, emergency phones are located throughout campus summon emergency help quickly.
-Due to the discontinued network and units needing repairs, some of the previously functioning emergency phones are no longer operable.
-The emergency phone maps provided in section VII(B) of this report show an up-to-date list of operational emergency phones.
-Phones no longer in use are marked as such and direct students to call 911, as well as used the LiveSafe app.
+Throughout the past year, the University has been completing upgrades to the emergency phones that were previously inoperable due to outdated cellular service.
+The emergency phone maps provided in section VI(B) of this report show an up-to-date list of operational emergency phones.
+At the writing of this report, a small number of phones are still inoperable and direct students to call 911, as well as used the LiveSafe app.